renesas/iot-reference-rx/Getting_Started_Guide.md

 Though this application note is for both Ethernet and Cellular projects, Wi-Fi project will also work as described in application note.

+The "boot_loader_ck_rx65n_v2" project should be used when running this demo on CK-RX65N v2.

 When running this demo, please enable [Settings of RX Smart Configurator](#settings-of-rx-smart-configrater) before generating code with RX Smart Configurator.

 ---